Quick Answer

 Terracotta + Cream + Berry

-Terracotta, berry, or warm pink usually carry the same fire warmth in a more livable way.
+Terracotta, berry, or warm pink can carry the same fire warmth in a more livable way.

 If you want the room-specific follow-up, feng shui candles, feng shui front door color, and feng shui bedroom colors for romance all connect well with fire element color.